 The advantage is that it is quick to set up and inexpensive to implement.
 The disadvantage is that it is not flexible and so if you want to change the form details you'll either need to set up another payment form or modify the original.

-An integrated payment gateway is a series of scripts that are called on your own server that do all of the processing for you.
-Examples are Sage Pay or Cardstream and they usually provide an easy to integrate “plug in” for the eCommerce shopping cart you are using.
+An integrated payment gateway is a series of scripts that are called on your server that does all of the processing for you.
+Examples are Sage Pay or Cardstream, and they usually provide an easy to integrate “plugin” for the eCommerce shopping cart you are using.

 It is always best to check that your payment gateway is supported by your shopping cart software before you start developing but that does not always happen!

-The more popular the shopping cart solution you choose then the higher chance you have of finding a payment gateway plug-in that supports your chosen payment provider.
-Fledgling eCommerce shopping cart providers usually only support several mainstream payment gateway providers until they get established and can afford the expense of developing for less well known payment gateways.
+The more popular the shopping cart solution you choose then, the higher chance you have of finding a payment gateway plug-in that supports your preferred payment provider.
+Fledgeling eCommerce shopping cart providers usually only support several mainstream payment gateway providers until they get established and can afford the expense of developing for less popular payment gateways.